DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/05-deployment/homework.md

 ## Docker

 For this and the following quesition you'll need Docker.
 Install it.
+We will use it for the next two questions

 For these questions, I prepared a base image: `agrigorev/zoomcamp-model:3.8.12-slim`.
-You will need to use it for the next two questions.
+You'll need to use it (see Question 5 for an example).

 This is what it already has: